shinobi5/skeletor/README.md

 ## Skeletor
-Simple Front-end boilerplate with gulp and nunjucks.
+Simple Front-end boilerplate using gulp for the builds and nunjucks for the templating.

 ### Setup